Self-service maintenance

 • You want to catch up to the latest maintenance version after skipping your most recent scheduled maintenance event.

-You're not required to manually upgrade to the latest version.
-You can let Cloud SQL automatically upgrade your maintenance version during your next scheduled maintenance event.
+You're not required to manually update to the latest version.
+You can let Cloud SQL automatically update your maintenance version during your next scheduled maintenance event.

 Before you begin

-Before you perform self-service maintenance, first check your current maintenance version.
-Then you can determine the target maintenance version you want to upgrade your instance to and upgrade your instance to that version.
+Before you perform self-service maintenance, first check the current maintenance version.
+Then you can determine the target maintenance version that you want to update to and update the instance to that version.
+If you use read replicas, then update all the read replicas of the primary instance to that version.

 gcloud

-Before using the gcloud command below, make the following replacements:
+Before you run the following gcloud command, make the following replacement:

 • INSTANCE_ID: The instance to query